 Manimahesh is not only famous for the religious aspect.
 The natural beauty of the lake is breathtaking.
 Beautiful surrounding mountains, clear reflection of lake and wafting clouds give you an impression of heaven on earth.
 The wonderful Manimahesh route not only excites the pilgrims but also, the adventure lovers and tourists.
 However, one should be physically fit to endure this journey in an altitude of 4080 m.
 The whole trip is soul stirring, called as Trekker’s Paradise.

 Manimahesh Kailash has not been successfully summitted by mountaineers.
 It is also believed that Manimahesh Kailash is invincible as no one has so far scaled it, in spite of claims to the contrary and the fact that much taller peaks have been scaled, including Mount Everest.
 Manimahesh Kailash Peak is a Virgin Peak.

-Manimahesh Yatra 2017 is starting from 14th August on Krishna Janamashtmi after the closing of the holy Amarnath Yatra.
-The holy Manimahesh…
+Manimahesh Yatra 2018 is starting from 25th August on Raksha Bandhan after the closing of the holy Amarnath Yatra.
+The…